anish9/Fashion-Texture-Swap/README.md

 # Fashion-Transfer
-a study and experiment on garment texture transfers with GANS, solely using Compact Encoder and Decoders
+NOTE : Experiments and studies solely for research purpose.